sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 jti

 >    REQUIRED.
 A unique identifier for the token, which can be used to prevent reuse of the token.
-The value of `jti` MUST uniquely identity the ID Token between sender and receiver for at least 12 months.
+The value of `jti` MUST uniquely identify the ID Token between sender and receiver for at least 12 months.

 auth_time

 >    RECOMMENDED.
-This SHOULD be included if the OpenID Provider can assert an end- user's authentication intent was demonstrated.
+This SHOULD be included if the OpenID Provider can assert an End-User's authentication intent was demonstrated.
 For example, a login event where the user took some action to authenticate.

 exp, iat, nbf